CAVERNASTUDIO/jupyterhub/JupyterLab/CONTRIBUTING.md

 - [Setting up a development install](https://jupyterhub.readthedocs.io/en/latest/contributing/setup.html)
 - [Testing JupyterHub and linting code](https://jupyterhub.readthedocs.io/en/latest/contributing/tests.html)

-Preguntas de ayuda.//
+Preguntas de ayuda:

 If you need some help, feel free to ask on [Gitter](https://gitter.im/jupyterhub/jupyterhub) or [Discourse](https://discourse.jupyter.org/).

-## Our Copyright Policy / Sobre la Política de Copyrigth
+## Our Copyright Policy / Sobre la Política de Copyrigth (Derechos de Autor)

 Jupyter uses a shared copyright model.
 Each contributor maintains copyright over their contributions to Jupyter.
 But, it is important to note that these